spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 sources, and in image artifacts associated with bright or saturated sources, such as diffraction spikes, and in the pixels surrounding saturated PSF where the brightness level “plateaus” at saturation.
-We identify impacted sources by locating all sources within a predefined radius of a given source and checking if the brightness of each of these surrounding sources is less than a radially-dependent minimum brightness value defined by a pre-defined stepped encircled energy curve.
+We identify impacted sources by locating all sources within a predefined radius of a given source and checking if the brightness of each of these surrounding sources is less than a radially-dependent minimum brightness value defined by a predefined stepped encircled energy curve.
 The parameters used to determine assignment of this flag are instrument-dependent, can be found in the “swarm filter” section of the \*_quality_control_all.json files in the path described above in section 1.3.